Hygieia

 Hygieia is a goddess from Greek mythology (more commonly spelled Hygeia, sometimes Hygiea; /haɪˈdʒiːə/; Ὑγιεία or Ὑγεία, Hygēa or Hygīa).
-Hygieia is a goddess of health (ὑγίεια – hugieia), cleanliness and hygiene.
+Hygieia is a goddess of health (ὑγίεια – hygíeia), cleanliness and hygiene.
 Her name is the source for the word "hygiene".
 Hygieia developed from a light personification to a full goddess within the cult of Asklepios.
 Together with her father, she appeared in dreams of patients who visited their temples.
-Patients performed the healing ritual temple sleep to get healed.
+Patients engaged in a ritual known as temple sleep to seek healing.

 Hygieia is related to the Greek god of medicine, Asclepius, who is the son of the Olympian god Apollo.
 Hygieia is most commonly referred to as a daughter of Asclepius and his wife Epione.
 Hygieia and her four sisters each performed a facet of Apollo's art: Hygieia (health, cleanliness, and sanitation); Panacea (universal remedy); Iaso (recuperation from illness); Aceso (the healing process); and Aegle (radiant good health).

 The role of Hygieia in antiquity

 One notable reference regarding Hygieia's role as a goddess of health can be found within the Hippocratic oath.
 This oath is used by physicians in order to swear before various healing gods, one of which being Hygieia, that they would follow a code of established ethical standards of practice.

 Section of the translated oath from Greek to English:

 I swear by Apollo Healer, by Asclepius, by Hygieia, by Panacea, and by all the gods and goddesses, making them my witnesses, that I will carry out, according to my ability and judgment, this oath and this indenture.